-These terms and conditions set out what's required when you use our online services.
-They help ensure that the information you provide us is kept secure, and that the information we must make available to the public is accurate and as up to date as possible.
+These terms and conditions set out what we require of you when you use our online services, as well as our commitment to you in providing those services.
+They help to ensure that the details you provide are kept secure, and that the information we make available to the public is accurate and up-to-date.

 Our commitment to you

-If you agree to our terms and conditions, we’ll use all reasonable care and skill to:
+If you agree to our terms and conditions, we'll exercise all reasonable care and skill to:

 - provide online services that are easy to use, with online help and guidance